Alaa Abd El-Fattah: December 2021 sentencing and urgent appeal to UN Working Group

 On 6 November 2022, as Egypt hosted world leaders for the COP27 summit, Abdel Fattah stopped drinking water, after more than six months of a hunger strike.
-His sister Sanaa Seif raised concerns that he might die within days.
-She said she “hopes and trusts” that PM Rishi Sunak would secure Abdel Fattah’s release during his visit to Egypt for COP27.
-Seif also spoke about her fears that the Egyptian authorities may be torturing Abdel Fattah and force-feeding him behind the closed doors.
+His sister Sanaa Seif raised concerns that he might die within days, and hoped that PM Rishi Sunak would secure Abdel Fattah's release during his visit to Egypt for COP27.
+Seif also spoke about her fears that the Egyptian authorities might be torturing Abdel Fattah and force-feeding him behind the closed doors.
 She asked for a proof of life of her brother.
-The UN human rights chief Volker Türk also called on Egypt to immediately release Alaa Abdel Fattah, stating that his life was “at acute risk”.
-On 10 November, prison officials told Abdel Fattah's family he had received "medical intervention with the knowledge of a judicial authority," indicative of either force-feeding or intravenous rehydration.
+The UN human rights chief Volker Türk also called on Egypt to immediately release Abdel Fattah.
+On 10 November, prison officials told Abdel Fattah's family that he had received "medical intervention with the knowledge of a judicial authority", indicative of either force-feeding or intravenous rehydration.
 On 15 November, his family received a letter from him saying he had ended his hunger strike and he would explain why at their next visit.

-On 23 November 2022, 67 European parliamentarians called on European authorities and governments, to intervene for Alaa’s immediate release, and to transport him on a European plane to a country of his choice, due to the deterioration of his health in Egyptian prison and the possibility of his re-arrest.
+On 23 November 2022, 67 French parliamentarians called on European authorities and governments, to intervene for Abd El-Fattah's immediate release, and to transport him on a European plane to a country of his choice, due to the deterioration of his health in Egyptian prison and the possibility of his re-arrest.

+Abd El-Fattah's sister, Sana Seif, approached Europe and the United Nations to push for the release of her brother.
+She also called for the UNHRC to investigate into the imprisonment of her brother and other political prisoners in Egypt.
+Seif re-started the #FreeAlaa campaign, saying that international pressure was required.
+On 16 March 2023, the Geneva Ministry of Foreign Affairs confirmed that Germany had exchanged its views on these initiatives with Seif in Geneva.
+On 14 November 2023, Abd El-Fattah's family instructed an international counsel team led by Can Yeğinsu to file an urgent appeal with the UN Working Group on Arbitrary Detention.